huangminghuang/conan-gmp/README.md

 The packages generated with this **conanfile** can be found in [Bintray](https://bintray.com/bincrafters/public-conan/gmp%3Abincrafters).

+Note: Unfortunately, there is no build configuration for Windows provided for gmp by the gmp development team, so this conan package cannot be deployed on Windows.

 ## For Users: Use this package

 ### Basic setup